JingWang-IRC/Extending-HoloGAN-for-novel-view-synthesis/README.md

 # Publication
 This research has been published at IEEE/SICE International Symposium on System Integration 2022 (SII 2022).
 You can find my paper in this repository.
-The formal URL to the paper will be updated soon.
+In addition, [the URL to this paper is here](https://ieeexplore.ieee.org/document/9708823/footnotes#footnotes).

 # Extending-HoloGAN-for-novel-view-synthesis
 This is a work extends HoloGAN for novel view synthesis.
 HoloGAN is a GAN trained in